Ancestry DNA test

 The state of Punjab, located in northwestern India, has acted as a major passageway for all major human invasions in the Indian subcontinent.
 The result has been the mixing of foreign genes with the local populations, resulting in a wide range of genetic diversity and influencing the genetic structure of the Punjab populations.
 Today the most representative ethnic group in the region are the Punjabis, a population highly influenced by Hindu, Buddhist and Islamic culture.

-Bangladesh and northeast India are located in an exceptional geographical position, a fact that has shaped the current genetic mosaic of the region.
-The first populations to settle in the territory were Austroasiatic, Tibeto-Burman, Dravidian and Indo-European.
-For this reason, the inhabitants of Bangladesh and northeastern India have genetic markers in common with the populations of Western Asia.
+Bangladesh and Northeast India are situated in an exceptional geographical position, which has shaped the current genetic mosaic of the region.
+The first populations to settle in the area were Austroasiatics, Tibeto-Burmans, Dravidians, and Indo-Europeans.
+For this reason, the inhabitants of Bangladesh and Northeast India share genetic markers with East Asian populations.

 South India and Sri Lanka